n8-c-reason/com1001-2024/technical-FAQ.md

 ### When I run my web application or an example, Codio displays a "401 Authorization Required" message instead of the proper web page.

 This is because Codio doesn't think you're logged into Codio on the web browser you're trying to use.
+Codio appears to use cookies between the domains codio.com and codio.io to manage this.

-Open a tab and check you are indeed logged in.
-If this doesn't work, try clearing out your cookies, log into Codio and try again.
+First, open a tab and check you are indeed logged in.
+If you are, try clearing out your cookies in your browser settings, close and re-open your browser, log into Codio and try again.

-Another reason can be to do with browser privacy mechanisms or ad-blocking plugins that are either installed by default or by the user.
-Try disabling these and trying Codio again.
+Sometimes Codio's cookies are blocked by browser privacy mechanisms that are on by default.
 Here is my experience (and remedies) for certain browsers:

 * **Brave** – doesn't work.
 Remedy: Go to your browser settings, and select "Privacy & Security".
 Then go to "Cookies and other site data".
 Under "Sites that can always use cookies", add "codio.com" and "codio.io" separately.
 Ensure the "Including third-party cookies on this site" checkbox is selected.
 Now close and re-open your browser, and log back into Codio.
 * **Chrome** – works fine.
 * **Firefox** – doesn't work.
 Remedy: Go to your browser settings, and select "Privacy & Security".
 Under "Enhanced Tracking Protection" click the "Manage Exceptions" button.
 Add "codio.com" and "codio.io".
 Click "Save Changes".
 Now close and re-open your browser, and log back into Codio.
 * **Safari** – works fine.

-If the issue persists, it's likely an issue with your browser, so try a different one.
-If this still doesn't work, then it *might* be a machine setting (although unlikely).
-In this case, contact me (or try Codio support).
-The university's machines and loanable laptops should always work, so this facility should always be available to you, even if you cannot run examples with Codio from your own machine.
+Another reasons can be ad-blocking plugins that have been installed by you, the user.
+Try disabling these or making exceptions for the sites codio.com and codio.io.

+If the issue persists, try using another browser for your Codio work (e.g., one in the list above that works).
+This usually resolves the problem, since I've not found this issue to be a machine-specific problem.

 ### When I run my web application or an example, Codio displays a "502 Bad Gateway" error instead of the proper web page.